Frombs28/GameAIPacMan/PacMan - DISTRO/README.txt

 We also fixed some small things to make the game feel more like Pac-Man.
 The biggest one is that, after beating the level, the player can simply press "R" and restart the game, allowing them to move on to the next level.

 The diagram for our ghost FSM can be found in a document called "Ghost FSM.png" in the same folder as this text document.
+The states are shown in individual circles, while the state transitions are shown using arrows with labels on them that describe what triggers the transition.
+The sub-states for a given state are placed in a dashed box which the
+"super-state" points to with a dashed arrow.